-The padding constant used in [RIP2-AUTH] is 0x878FE1F3 four-octet Subsequent works (including [OSPF2-AUTH] and [OSPF3-AUTH]) inherited both the method and the padding constant value. particular, [OSPF3-AUTH] uses a source IPv6 address to set the first 16 octets of the padded area and the padding constant to set any subsequent octets.
-This mechanism makes the same use for the source IPv6 address, but the padding constant size and value are different.
+The padding constant used in [RIP2-AUTH] is 0x878FE1F3 four-octet value.
+Subsequent works (including [OSPF2-AUTH] and [OSPF3-AUTH]) inherited both the method and the padding constant value. particular, [OSPF3-AUTH] uses a source IPv6 address to set the first 16 octets of the padded area and the padding constant to set any subsequent octets.
+This mechanism uses the source IPv6 address in the same way, but the padding constant size and value are different.